bitrise-io/devcenter/_articles/en/builds/triggering-builds/triggering-builds-index.md

 - webhooks
 - triggers
 - git
-summary: 'Trigger builds manually or by setting up automatic triggers.
+description: 'Trigger builds manually or by setting up automatic triggers.
 Learn about the different trigger types, as well as about manually starting a new build. '
 redirect_from: "/builds/triggering-builds/triggering-builds/"
 menu: